Half Marathon, Men & Women:

 - You’ve finished!
 Make sure to smile and raise those hands in celebration as you cross the finish line to ensure the best possible photo by the photographers.

 - Keep moving as soon as you cross the finish line.
-Volunteers will be waiting to give you your hard-earned medal (half marathoners), water, and provide you with whatever post-race assistance you need.
+Volunteers will be waiting to give you your hard-earned medal, water and provide you with whatever post-race assistance you need.
 Continuing to walk through the finish chute area not only prevents that area from getting backed up, but will aid in short term recovery.
 Continuing to move for 10 minutes or so after an endurance event will maintain your circulation, keeping the blood pumping through the muscles.

 - Start sipping on fluids as soon as they are available, especially if you have been sweating profusely.

-- Start planning your trip to next year’s Seaside School Half Marathon and 5K!
+- Then start planning your trip to next year’s Seaside School Half Marathon and 5K.

-Awards for both races will be given to the 1st place male and female in the Open, Masters, and Grand Masters divisions, with special awards designed by glass artist Russ Gilbert presented to the top male and female half marathon finishers.
+Awards for both races will be given to the 1st place male and female in the Open, Masters and Grand Masters divisions, with special awards presented to the top male and female half marathon finishers.

 Both races are walker-friendly, and walkers are welcome to participate; however, there are no separate awards for walkers.